-I always thought that you had to be super rich to go to the Maldives, that it was something I would do for my honeymoon and that I would be paying it off for a while.
-I was wrong.
+I always thought that you had to be super rich to take a trip to the Maldives, that it was something I would do for my honeymoon and that I would be paying it off for a while.
 I had no idea that the Maldives could be affordable!
 Staying on a local island in a guesthouse enabled me to see how the locals there live and learn a lot more about the Maldives as a country, and made me see that there are so many things I didn’t know before!
 I’ll be telling you how you can keep costs low on your trip to the Maldives.

 The local island I stayed on was called Omadhoo.
 The island was an hour and a half speedboat ride from Male Airport, costing $25 each way.
 It was a bumpy ride the day we went!
 Once settled into the guesthouse, I ran outside to the beach, and saw lots of little crabs running away from me!
 From here was the most stunning sunset.
 We stayed at Kirulhiya Guesthouse.
 It costs around 50 Dollars a night for a double room with breakfast.

 The Maldives is made up of over 1,000 islands, and some of these remain uninhabited.
-Taking a boat to an uninhabited island is an amazing day trip, on a tiny little island to yourself.
-Here you can do some amazing snorkelling, eat fresh fruit and swimming!
+Taking a boat to an uninhabited island is an amazing day trip.
+Imagine having a tiny little island to yourself.
+Here you can do some amazing snorkelling, eat fresh fruit and swim!